tony-sull/astro-webfinger/README.md

 This uses the [WebFinger](https://webfinger.net/) protocol to attach information to an email, in this case to point an email address on your own domain to your Mastodon profile.

-For exmaple, I have a Mastodon profile at [@tonysull@indieweb.social](https://indieweb.social/@tonysull).
-The `astro-webfinger` integration is added to my Astro site at [https://tonysull.co](https://tonysull.co), allowing any Mastodon instance to discover my account by searching for `tony@tonysull.co`.
+For example, I have a Mastodon profile at [@tonysull@indieweb.social](https://indieweb.social/@tonysull).
+The `astro-webfinger` integration is added to my Astro site at [https://tonysull.co](https://tonysull.co), allowing any Mastodon instance to discover my account by searching for `toot@tonysull.co`.

 ## Installation